Emma Stebbins: Angel of the Waters (1873)

-Stebbins is best known for Angel of the Waters, which sits atop of Bethesda Fountain.
+Stebbins is best known for Angel of the Waters, which sits atop Bethesda Fountain.
 Rumors of nepotism surrounded the project because Stebbins’ brother was the chairman of Central Park's Committee on Statuary, Fountains and Architectural Structure.
 Many believe that he pressured the committee into giving his sister the commission.

 Stebbins was inspired by the biblical story in which an angel gives the waters of Bethesda healing powers; it is in reference to the Croton Aqueduct, which brought fresh water to the city beginning in 1842.

 Legacy

 Much of what we know about Stebbins comes from her sister, Mary Stebbins Garland.
 After Stebbins’ death, Garland documented her sister's work in a scrapbook and wrote an unpublished biography, Notes on the Art Life of Emma Stebbins.
 The scrapbook contained several photos of Stebbins’ work in chronological order, as well as pictures of Stebbins and those who had encouraged her, such as Cushman and Stebbins’ brother Henry.

 Angel of the Waters has been featured in many New York movies, such as Angels In America, Home Alone 2, Elf and Enchanted.

 In June 2019, The New York Times wrote an obituary for Stebbins as part of their Overlooked series.
 Stebbins’ obituary was added as a member of the LGBTQ community.
+In September 2022 Neri Pozza published in Italy the first biography of Emma Stebbins: "Emma e l'Angelo di Central Park," written by Maria Teresa Cometto.
+In June 2023 Bordighera Press published the English edition: "Emma and the Angel of Central Park."

+From September 28, 2025 - March 15, 2026, the Heckscher Museum of Art displays Emma Stebbins: Carving Out History; an exhibition of “fourteen sculptures, the exhibition features archival material including photographs that document lost marble sculptures and plaster studies that Stebbins never realized in stone or bronze.”
+The exhibit was curated by Karli Wurzelbacher, who also wrote the exhibition catalog (ISBN 979-8-992-51621-0).